bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ### New SSSP Algorithm Dropped

 Right around the time I finished up figuring out the KiCad API, and got the plugin visualization / Qt bullshit working, [this dropped on arxiv](https://arxiv.org/pdf/2504.17033). _Breaking the Sorting Barrier for Directed Single-Source Shortest Paths_ by Duan, Mao, Mao, Shu, Yin (July 31, 2025) introduced a new algorithm that's faster than Dijkstra's algorithm.
 Dijkstra's algorithm is $O{m + n \log n}$ while this new algorithm is $O{m \log^{2/3} n}$.
-The new algorithm is literally an exponential speedup.

 So fuck it, I'm writing a GPU autorouter anyway.
 Let's implement it.